TimSvensson/gsdp2018-team5/README.md

     git push origin <NAME OF THE USER STORY>
 ```

-* A minor code review will be employed before a pull request will be opened.
+* A minor code review will be employed before a pull request can be opened.

 * Finally the user can create a pull request via github, which will be approved by the project owner.